Kong/kongponents/docs/guide/vue-3-migration-guide.md

 ### KBreadcrumbs

-- New component name; previously known as `Kcrumbs`
+- New component name; previously known as `Krumbs`

 ### KCheckbox